rsek/dataforged/starforged_moves.md

 ***Progress Move***

-**When your command vehicle is destroyed**, you must discard its asset, along with any modules and docked support vehicles.
+**When your command vehicle is destroyed**, you must discard the asset, along with any modules and docked support vehicles.

 If you survive, you may use your connections to replace some of what was lost.
 To learn the cost, roll the challenge dice and compare to the progress on your bonds legacy track.
 Momentum is ignored on this roll.

 On a **strong hit**, you may call in a favor.
 This comes without conditions.

 On a **weak hit**, you owe someone.
 You must mark **indebted** and __Swear an Iron Vow__ to complete an extreme quest in their service.
-You may clear the impact when you complete the duty-bound quest.
+When you complete the duty- bound quest, clear the impact.

 On a **miss**, as with the weak hit result, but this quest is against your nature, forces you to __Forsake Your Vow__ on another quest, or is in the service of an enemy.

-If you accept the cost, take 1 experience for every marked ability on the discarded assets.
-Spend this experience on a new command vehicle, modules, and support vehicles.
-Unspent experience is discarded.
+If you accept the cost, take 1 experience for every marked ability on the discarded assets (minimum 3 experience).
+Spend this experience only on a new command vehicle, modules, and support vehicles.

 ## Recover Moves